OldUser101/nathanjgill.uk/content/about/index.md

     (somehow) haven't read it, then I highly recommend you do.

-My GitHub username is [OldUser101](https://github.com/OldUser101) and, as I say over there, you can pronounce my name in a few ways:
+My GitHub username is [OldUser101](https://github.com/OldUser101) and, as I say over there, you can pronounce my username in a few ways:

 - "Old user one-oh-one"
 - "Old user five"